NautilusTrader

 BucketDefaultEndpointsConfigurable

-General5/sAccount state, reconciliation, keep-alive.
+General5/sAccount state, reconciliation, keep‑alive.request_rate_per_second.

 Orders20/splaceOrders, replaceOrders, cancelOrders.order_request_rate_per_second.

-Betfair's actual API limits are more nuanced:
+Betfair's own API limits are more nuanced than a single request rate:

 CategoryLimitNotes